Skip to content

 Organizations that are most successful in building diverse leadership teams typically do so not by directly recruiting diverse executives (although that helps!) but by working to ensure that their company has established programs and mentorship initiatives aimed at growing and developing talent among underrepresented groups.
 After all, the best way to make diverse employees truly believe that they can succeed at your organization is to construct a roster of diverse leaders.

-Ensure your employee value proposition is reaching everyone
+Is your employee value proposition reaching everyone?

 Beyond simply looking at demographics, capturing the perceptions of exiting employees can help shed light on the extent to which a company is fully realizing its employee value proposition.
 Understanding and measuring whether the ability to grow, contribute, take on meaningful work, and other critical aspects of the employee experience is being realized equally across populations is critical to supporting meaningful change.
 Organizations that succeed in creating a meaningful DEIB strategy are able to create a work environment where what an employee looks like or the gender with which they identify is not a predictive factor in how likely they are to feel that they can challenge their limits, have their voices heard, or be their authentic self at work.

-What does success look like?
+What does DEIB success look like?

-Companies that are truly able to bring their DEIB strategy to life can articulate the value of these initiatives across job levels, are able to build accountability for their success, and – most importantly – are able to help employees understand how these programs benefit everyone.
+Companies that are truly able to bring their DEIB strategy to life can articulate the value of these initiatives across job levels, are able to build accountability for their success, and, most importantly, are able to help employees understand how these programs benefit everyone.

 Driving policies and action in support of fostering more diverse and inclusive organizations is critical to future success.
 Your employees, customers, and shareholders expect it.
 Doing so will not only create a more equitable organization but a stronger and more competitive one, too.